SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 any extra logic in case of re-balancing.
 Therefore, the listener does not support an exactly once semantic.
 It might occur that messages are redelivered after re-balance activities.

+#### Retry processing error MessageListenerStrategy
+This strategy reads messages from the broker and passes the records to a message handler that must be implemented by the user of the bundle.

+The strategy requires `enable.auto.commit` set to `false` and the underlying consumer commits records for each partition.
+In case of processing errors the handler should throw `ProcessingErrorRetryException` which is then delegated to the `ErrorHandler` where finally can be decided if the processing should be stopped or retried (handleError returns `false`).
+In case of retry the consumer set the offset on the failing record and interrupt the processing of further records.
+The next poll will retry the records on this partition starting with the failing record.

 ## Create preconfigured consumers and producers
 To give the user more flexibility the bundle allows to create consumers and producers either by name of a valid configuration from the config yaml or by specifying a configuration in code.
 The user takes over the full responsibility and have to ensure that the consumer is closed when not